seyoungnam/auto-irrigation-system/nodemcu/README.md

    - Select **Tools** > **CPU Frequency** > **80 MHz**
    - Select **Tools** > **Upload Speed** -> **921600**
    - Select **Tools** > **Port** > **/dev/cu.usbserial-0001** (whatever port that pops up when your ESP8266 nodeMCU is connected to your laptop)
-6. Install VCP driver
-   - Download a driver file relevant to your OS in the [Silicon Labs website](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers?tab=downloads) and install it

 ## 3. Set up Splunk on your laptop